markusa4/satsuma/README.md

 The symmetry fixing algorithm is described in the following papers.

+"Simplify, Break, Order, Repeat" at SAT '26 by Markus Anders, Cayden Codel, Marijn J.H.
+Heule

 "Orbitopal Fixing in SAT" at TACAS '26 ([paper](https://arxiv.org/abs/2601.16855), [bibtex](https://dblp.uni-trier.de/rec/conf/tacas/AndersCH26.html?view=bibtex))
 by Markus Anders, Cayden Codel, Marijn J.H.
 Heule

 ## Related Software
 The tool heavily uses the practical graph isomorphism solver [dejavu](https://www.automorphisms.org).
-Some of the implemented procedures are descended from the stable set solver [BACS](https://github.com/dopt-TUDa/bacs), the MIP solver [SCIP](https://www.scipopt.org/), and the SAT symmetry breaking tool [BreakID](https://bitbucket.org/krr/breakid/).
+Some of the implemented procedures are descended from
+- the stable set solver [BACS](https://github.com/dopt-TUDa/bacs),
+- the MIP solver [SCIP](https://www.scipopt.org/), and
+- the SAT symmetry breaking tool [BreakID](https://bitbucket.org/krr/breakid/).

+## Why “satsuma”?

+Because we thought it was fun.
+We did, however, prepare a haphazard explanation in case anyone asked: tools like BreakID and Shatter sound as if they violently destroy symmetries, while *satsuma* peels them apart more carefully, one piece at a time — like eating a satsuma.

 ## License
 All of the code is licensed under the MIT license (see `LICENSE` for the main copyright notice).